FerhatYesilkaya/Queue-Updater/readme.md

 Hier könnt ihr angeben, wie oft die Queue in Minuten aktualisiert werden soll.

 Bei Fragen gerne eine Nachricht per Google Chat.

+# [ENGLISH] Queue-Updater Chrome Extension

+The Queue-Updater is a Google Chrome extension that automatically updates the queue of Rexis after a specified time (configurable).
+This extension can be easily installed by following these steps:

+1. Download this project as a ZIP file.
+2. Unzip the file and place it on your computer where you won't accidentally delete it.
+Make sure the folder does not have multiple subdirectories.
+3. Open your Google Chrome browser.
+4. Click on the three dots in the top right corner > Extensions > Manage Extensions.
+5. Ensure that "Developer mode" is activated in the top right corner.
+6. Click on "Load unpacked" in the top left corner.
+7. Select the unpacked file.
+8. You're done!

+## Configurable Parameters

+In the unpacked file, there is another file named `config.ini`, where you can adjust two parameters:

+- `default_queue`: Specify which queue should always be reloaded.
+Although you can adjust this setting through the pop-up view, it only persists until the next computer restart.
+- `refresh_time_in_minutes`: Here you can specify how often the queue should be updated, in minutes.

+Feel free to customize these parameters according to your preferences.

+**Note:** This README assumes basic familiarity with Google Chrome extensions and file management on your computer.
+If you encounter any issues, please send me a message on google chat.